0

 Fitzrovia - 21 Berners Street, Fitzrovia, London W1T 3LP

-This West African-inspired restaurant was opened by restaurateur Aji Akokomi in 2020 and last year he brought in head chef Ayo Adeyemi to run the kitchen.
+This West African-inspired restaurant was opened by restaurateur Aji Akokomi in 2020 with head chef Ayo Adeyemi running the kitchen.
 Born in the UK and with Nigerian roots, Aji's taken the live-fire restaurant to new heights.
 Think the best of British produce with a strong African accent, so Lake District beef comes with jollof rice.

 More about Akoko